kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 ### Local Rate Limiting Descriptors Support

 The RateLimit CR must support configuration of rate limiting based on the request descriptors.
 It must be possible to configure different rate limits for different request descriptors.
+It is also possible to mix request descriptors, e.g. path and headers, in the same RateLimit CR.

+The RateLimit CR must allow only one local configuration without any descriptors.
+This configuration is used as a fallback for requests that don't match any other bucket.
-If the RateLimit CR contains at least one bucket for a request descriptor, the bucket configured in the `local.bucket` field is used as a fallback for requests that don't match any other bucket.
+If the RateLimit CR contains more than one local configuration, then the bucket configured in the `local.bucket` field is used as a fallback for requests that don't match any other bucket.
-To support this behaviour, in this case the created EnvoyFilter must contain `always_consume_default_token_bucket: false` in the [envoy.extensions.filters.http.local_ratelimit.v3.LocalRateLimit](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#extensions-filters-http-local-ratelimit-v3-localratelimit) filter.
+To support fallback behavior when multiple local configurations exist, the created EnvoyFilter must include`always_consume_default_token_bucket: false` in the [envoy.extensions.filters.http.local_ratelimit.v3.LocalRateLimit](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#extensions-filters-http-local-ratelimit-v3-localratelimit) filter.

 #### Rate Limit by Path
 The RateLimit CR allows to configure rate limiting for specific paths exposed by the workload.
 The `local.byPaths` field is a list of objects that contain the path and bucket configuration for the path.
 Since a shared bucket between multiple paths is not possible for the local rate limiting, an entry in the `local.byPaths` list supports only a single path.
 To avoid confusion if multiple paths have the same bucket configuration, they need to be added as separate entries in the `local.byPaths` list.

+There is a limitation when it comes to path matching with local rate limiting.
+Since the descriptor values are static and don't support wildcards (`*`), paths with path or query params will be treated as separate paths.
+For example, `/path`, `/path*` and `/path?param=value` will be treated as separate paths.

 Example for EnvoyFilter creation based on the RateLimit CR configuration: